 These taxonomy FAQs are grouped into four categories:

 Short answers are available here.
-Longer answers are available to Taxonomy Division members via our Connect Library.
+Longer answers are available to Taxonomy Community members via our Connect Library.

 The Profession and Skills